DataFire/Integrations/integrations/generated/google_youtubereporting/README.md

 ## Definitions

 ### Empty
-* Empty `object`: A generic empty message that you can re-use to avoid defining duplicated
+* Empty `object`: A generic empty message that you can re-use to avoid defining duplicated empty messages in your APIs.
+A typical example is to use it as the request or the response type of an API method.
+For instance: service Foo { rpc Bar(google.protobuf.Empty) returns (google.protobuf.Empty); } The JSON representation for `Empty` is empty JSON object `{}`.

 ### GdataBlobstore2Info
 * GdataBlobstore2Info `object`: gdata